Edugem-Technologies/bombaysoftwares-tskit/README.md

 ## Other Functions

 The package also includes other useful functions:
-- `isSet = (obj: any): boolean` : This function checks if the value provided is none of this - null,undefined,empty string,"undefined",empty array as string.
+- `isSet = (obj: any): boolean` : This function checks if the value provided is none of this - null, undefined, empty string, "undefined", empty array as string.
 - `isSetObject = (obj: object): boolean` : This function checks if an object is set and not empty.
 - `getRandomColor = (): string` : This function generates a random color in hexadecimal format.
 - `getTextFromHtml = (htmlString: string): string` : This function extracts text from an HTML string by removing HTML tags.